Choosing a Website Builder

 Don’t Forget About Google

-If you want potential visitors, readers, customers, or groupies to be able to find you, you need a site that is optimized for search engines.
-SEO (which appropriately stands for “search engine optimization”) refers to all of the techniques and best practices that allow a website to achieve prominent search engine rankings.
+You need a site that is optimised for search engines if you want potential visitors, readers, customers, or groupies to be able to find you.
+When discussing how a website can rank highly in search engines, SEO (which stands for “search engine optimization”) is the term used to describe all of the methods and best practises that can be employed.

 And Then There Are the Hosting and Domain Bundles